-The bank filled the void left by commercial banks that were unwilling to venture into the rural communities.
-Its one of the pioneer rural banks in Ghana.
-The bank aims to facilitate the creation of opportunities for the growth of small business enterprises.
-It has its headquarters in Akokobi town which is 30 kilometers North-West of the capital city, off the Accra-Aburi road.
-The bank’s mission is to be the top rural bank in the Greater Accra Region through top quality customer solutions through its wide range of attracting products and services.
+The organization filled the void left by financial institutions that were unwilling to venture into the rural areas.
+The among the pioneer rural banks in Ghana creates and supports initiatives that grow small business enterprises.
+Its headquarters is in Akokobi town, 30 kilometers North-West of the capital city, off the Accra-Aburi road.

 13. Microfin Rural Bank Limited